 The blender sure has come a long way.
 First introduced in the 1930s, this miracle invention (well, it used to be) has revolutionized how we prepare food at home; from chopped ice to secret sauces, blending stuff has become a staple of most modern homes.

 Based on our research, the best blender is the Vitamix Professional Series 750 Blender.
 It's super-powerful, delivers consistent results, and has a long warranty.
-At around $600, it isn't cheap, though.
-If you're on a budget, the best blender is the Ninja Professional Countertop Blender, which costs less than $100, yet also has a very powerful motor and comes with two 16-ounce to-go cups.
+The Vitamix isn't cheap, though.
+If you're on a budget, the best blender is the Ninja Professional Countertop Blender.
+It has a very powerful motor and comes with two 16-ounce to-go cups.

 If you like to mix things up in the kitchen (or are just learning how to cook), you're probably in need of a blender.
 After all, a quality machine will cut down on food-prep time, allowing you to elevate your gourmet game.
 (And a good blender is essential for the perfect smoothie.)
 Just like any other home appliance, however, there are tons of options to choose from these days.